-- 2.14 WaterAid international and the global federation are funded by the members of WaterAid, who contribute to WAi's running costs and to an investment fund to support WaterAid's growth and development in new member countries. - 2.15 The International Board members agree annually the member contributions, which are based on members' income as a proportion of global income.
-We use the latest year for which there are finalised income figures, i.e. the 2019/20 contributions are based on the final income figures for 2017/18. - 2.16 WaterAid international expends its raised income on running the federation, including on secretariat staff, overheads and projects, and on establishing and supporting new member organisations.
+- 2.14 WaterAid international and the global federation are funded by the members of WaterAid, who contribute to WAi's running costs and to an investment fund to support WaterAid's growth and development in new member countries. - 2.15 The international Board members agree annually the member contributions, which are based on members' income as a proportion of global income.
+We use the latest year for which there are finalised income figures, i.e. the 2023/24 contributions are based on the final income figures for 2021/22. - 2.16 WaterAid international expends its raised income on running the federation, including on secretariat staff, overheads and projects, and on establishing and supporting new member organisations.
 The budget also includes funding for agreed work done by members on behalf of the federation.
-The International Board agrees WAi's expenditure annually. - 2.17 WaterAid international does not fundraise in its own right for its own work.

-2.18 WaterAid international aims to hold a minimal level of reserves to ensure operational continuity.
+The international Board agrees WAi's expenditure annually. - 2.17 WaterAid international does not fundraise in its own right for its own work. - 2.18 WaterAid international has a reserves policy, appended, and aims to hold a minimal level of reserves to ensure operational continuity.